8bit-mate/smp_tool.rb/README.md

 # Delete a file from the volume:
 volume.f_delete("hello.bas")

-# Consolidate all free space at the end ot the volume:
+# Consolidate all free space at the end of the volume:
 volume.squeeze

 # Rename a file on the volume: